MERCorg/merc/CONTRIBUTING.md

 # Contributing

-Compilation requires at least rustc version 1.85.0 and we use 2024 edition rust.
-By default this will build in `dev` or debug mode, and a release build can be obtained by passing `--release`.
 Source code documentation can be found at Github [pages](https://mlaveaux.github.io/merc/merc/index.html), and more detailed documentation can be found in `doc`.
+See `doc/TESTING.md` for more information on how to run the tests.

 ## Formatting